nehcgnail/nehcgnail.github.io/_pages/prospective_students.md

 Application procedures:
 - Send (1) a letter of interest, (2) CV, (3) contact of references, and (4) a copy of representative publication (optional) to &#99;&#108;&#105;&#97;&#110;&#103;&#64;&#109;&#97;&#105;&#108;&#98;&#111;&#120;&#46;&#115;&#99;&#46;&#101;&#100;&#117;.
 - Include "RA application - your name" in the Subject.

 ---
 ### Resources for Prospective Students

 **Research Environment**
 Arnold School of Public Health is home to $30.7 million in funding from external sponsors as of 2018 fiscal year.
 Students are exposed to a variety of research activies including projects mentored by faculty, research seminars, and conference presentation.
-Spondored by (Office of the Vice President for Research)[https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/students/] and companies in partnership with Arnold School, a number of research grants, scholarships, and interships ara made available to our students.
-Find more information from (the research webpage at Arnold School)[https://www.sc.edu/study/colleges_schools/public_health/research/index.php].
+Spondored by [Office of the Vice President for Research](https://sc.edu/about/offices_and_divisions/research/internal_funding_awards/students/) and companies in partnership with Arnold School, a number of research grants, scholarships, and interships ara made available to our students.
+Find more information from [the research webpage at Arnold School](https://www.sc.edu/study/colleges_schools/public_health/research/index.php).